driessenslucas/MLOps-Mushrooms-pipeline/readmeforpandoc.md

 ### 7.1 GitHub Actions

-I used github actions to automate the training and deployment of the model.
+I used Github actions to automate the training and deployment of the model.
 The workflow is defined in the .github/workflows directory.
-It triggers a pipeline that goes the whole process of data extraction, preprocessing, training, evaluation, and deployment. each directory has its own yaml file for this.
+It triggers a pipeline that goes the whole process of data extraction, preprocessing, training, evaluation, and deployment.
+Each directory has its own yaml file for this.

 ![github actions](./images/githubworkflow.png){ width=600px }

 Pipeline start

-Here you can set the environment variables for the pipeline, chosing if you want to create_compute, train_model, skip_training_pipeline, download_model or deploy_model these allow for a more flexible pipeline, where you can choose to skip certain steps. since you dont need to recreate the compute or train the model each time you want to redeploy it.
+Here you can set the environment variables for the pipeline, choosing if you want to create_compute, train_model, skip_training_pipeline, download_model or deploy_model these allow for a more flexible pipeline, where you can choose to skip certain steps.
+Since you don't need to recreate the compute or train the model each time you want to redeploy it.
 ![github actions](./images/pipline-start.png){ width=600px }

 ### Jobs

-azure cli:
+Azure CLI:

-This job will login and create and/or start the compute cluster. and start the training pipeline if selected (./pipelines/mushroom-classification.yaml).
+This job will login and create and/or start the compute cluster, and start the training pipeline if selected (./pipelines/mushroom-classification.yaml).
 ![github actions](./images/azure-cli-job.png){ width=600px }

-download model:
+Download model:

-This will download the registred model from azure ml and save it in the ./inference directory.
+This will download the registred model from Azure ML and save it in the ./inference directory.
 ![github actions](./images/download-job.png){ width=600px }

-deploy model:
+Deploy model:

-This will deploy the docker files to the github packages repo
+This will deploy the docker files to the Github packages repo.
 ![github actions](./images/deploy-job.png){ width=600px }

-### test job
+### Test job

+> note: after adding azure kuberenetes only the api and gradio will work.
+To make the web app work you will need to change the ip in the script.js file to the ip of the api servive you port forwarded to, and then rebuild the docker image. (or alternativly run it locally with the docker compose.)

 Testing file:

-(This will require a local github actions runner)
+(This will require a local Github actions runner)
 This will deploy the api and the website on kuberenetes.
 It will create a new namespace and then port forward both the api and the website to the localhost, allowing the user to explore.
 After testing is done it removes the namespace and all the containing services.
 ![github actions](./images/test-job.png){ width=600px }

 ### 7.2 Version Control

-Version control is mandatory for any project, but especially when wanting to create a pipeline that can be used in a production environment. without it, you would 100% run into problems.
+Version control is mandatory for any project, but especially when wanting to create a pipeline that can be used in a production environment.
+Without it, you would 100% run into problems.

 Here I pasted some snippets of the version controlling I used in this project.